millsguo/anit_cms_for_zf3/README.md

 - Sitepublic :
     It allows to :
-        - manage the display of the pages that are related to your public web site.
+        - manage the display of the pages related to your public web site.
         - manage comment's form
         - manage contact's form

 - Pagews :  It contains web services.
-It gives you pagearrangement data related to a page (public or private)
+It gives you pagearrangement object related to a page (public or private)

 Position